tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 __boolean hasFilesystem(String owner)__

->  Returns true if the specified owner has a fileystem.
+Returns true if the specified owner has a filesystem.

 _Parameters_

-> _owner_ - The owner of the fileystem or rather a unique identifier of it.
+> _owner_ - The owner of the filesystem or rather a unique identifier of it.

 __APSFilesystem getFilesystem(String owner) throws IOException__

->  Returns the filesystem for the specified owner.
+Returns the filesystem for the specified owner.

 _Parameters_

-> _owner_ - The owner of the filesystem or rahter a unique identifier of it.
+> _owner_ - The owner of the filesystem or rather a unique identifier of it.

 _Throws_